 BankWAW is committed to achieving high-standards of corporate governance.
-The Credit Union is directed and controlled by its Board of Directors through systems of oversight, delegation and policies so as to achieve its business objectives responsibly and in accordance with high-standards of accountability and integrity.
+The organisation is directed and controlled by its Board of Directors through systems of oversight, delegation and policies so as to achieve its business objectives responsibly and in accordance with high-standards of accountability and integrity.

-The organisation has established a Director Skills Matrix which requires the Board as a whole to possess the relevant skills and experience required to govern the organisation and achieve its objectives, in accordance with the current Strategic Plan and banking sector regulation.
+BankWAW has established a Composition, Competencies and Succession Planning framework which requires the Board as a whole to possess the relevant skills and experience required to govern the organisation and achieve its objectives, in accordance with the current Strategic Plan and banking sector regulation.

 The Board of Directors carries out an annual appraisal process that assesses the performance of individual Directors and the Board as a whole, as well as the function and performance of the Board's Committees.
-The annual appraisal process also assists the Board with individual and group development plans and reviewing the skill sets required by the Board to carry out its role with reference to the Credit Union's Strategic and Business Plans.
+The annual appraisal process also assists the Board with individual and group development plans and reviewing the skill sets required by the Board to carry out its role with reference to BankWAW's Strategic and Business Plans.